CoinFabrik/web3-grant/detectors/README.md

 Rust includes a runtime check for integer overflows and underflows, which panics if any of these operations are detected.
 Adding this detector to the code will move the check to compile time, allowing the developer to handle the error in a more appropriate way.

+### Semgrep

+#### Description
+This semgrep rule checks for potential integer overflows or underflows in `Ink!` contracts, by looking for arithmetic operations that could cause such issues.

+#### Implementation
+The rule starts with a pattern-either block, which contains four patterns (pattern), each of which matches a different type of arithmetic operation.
+In each case, $VAL1 and $VAL2 are variables that represent integer values, and the arithmetic operation is performed between them.

+If any of these patterns matches in the Rust code, the rule issues a warning message (message) indicating that an arithmetic operation may cause an integer overflow or underflow.

+#### Caveats
+This is a linter-based approach that checks for the use of operations that might lead to unmanaged overflow and would accept code that uses Rust libraries and/or configurations flags that would treat overflow during runtime as a managed exception.
+Note that these checks would yield false positives if:
+- there was user code that prevents overflows/underflows or,
+- values that may take operands during runtime would never produce over/underflows.

 ### Cargo-Fuzz

 #### Description